mutecomm/mute/doc/keyserver.md

 bound into the destination hashchain.
 The `LAST` entry is the last key hashchain entry on the Origin Key Server at the time of request.
-If `AUTHORATIVE` is true, the entry is verified by the destination keyserver by making the appropriate calls to the origin keyserver.
+If `AUTHORITATIVE` is true, the entry is verified by the destination keyserver by making the appropriate calls to the origin keyserver.
 The reply of such a call may be off by up to an hour to allow for fast-growing chains to link.
 `DOMAINS` and `IDENTITY` must be zero-value.